dweeezil/duo_auth/README.md

 INSTALLATION
 ============
-Install using Composer (https://getcomposer.org) from the root directory of your roundcube installation:
+Install using Composer (https://getcomposer.org) from the plugins directory of your roundcube installation:

+Run `$ cd plugins`

-Run `$ composer require lmr/duo_auth dev-master`
+Run `$ composer require lmr/duo_auth dev-master` you may see a warning message, please ignore and execute the post install script.

-Run `$ php plugins/duo_auth/bin/install.php`
+Run `$ php ./duo_auth/bin/install.php`

 CONFIGURATION
 =============